EternalRat/HideAndSeek/README.md

 This plugin has been made by myself, EternalRat.

-The goal of this plugin is to reproduce the game "Hide and seek" (the real life one) where you need to hide from someone.
+The goal of this plugin is to reproduce the game "Hide and seek" (the real life one) where you need to hide from someone, but there's one more mechanic that I did (from Garry's Mod), someone invisible for too long will play a random song, but you can also decide to play one if you want to help the hunter.

 ## [⚽ Goal ⚽]